dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Dental water additives

-These can be added to your dog’s water bowl to help with dog tooth care.
+These can be added to your dog’s water bowl to help with dog dental care.
 They are tasteless and your dog won’t even know they are there.
 There are quite a few different options on the market that effectively promote good dog dental health.
-Dental water additives are excellent for dog teeth care, keep your dog’s breath fresh and kill plaque-forming bacteria.
+Dental water additives are excellent for dog teeth care, keep your dog’s breath fresh, and kill plaque-forming bacteria.
 Teeth care for dogs has never been easier than this and are great way to promote dental care for puppies.

 3. Offer your dog dental chews